 NSPCC Child Trafficking Advice Line: 0808 800 5000

 You can find some more answers on our Frequently Asked Questions.

-You can also contact your Local Authority if you are concerned about a potential victim at the following contact points (please note the separate contacts dependent on if the person concerned is under 18 or not).
+You can also contact your Local Authority if you are concerned about a potential victim.
+Please note the separate contacts dependent on if the person concerned is under 18 or not:

 Brighton and Hove

 Under 18s: FrontDoorforFamilies@brighton-hove.gov.uk

 Under 18s: Report a concern about a child

 Adults: Report a concern about an adult

 Under 18s: 0-19.SPOA@eastsussex.gov.uk or phone 01323 464 222 (01273 335906 / 01273 335905 out of hours )